Skip to main content

 Upon opening the Similarity Report, after a short period of processing, the AI writing detection indicator will show one of the following:

 • Blue with a percentage between 0 and 100: The submission has processed successfully.
-The displayed percentage indicates the amount of qualifying text within the submission that Turnitin’s AI writing detection model determines was generated by AI.
+The displayed percentage indicates the amount of qualifying text within the submission that was only likely AI-generated or bypassed, and likely AI-generated text that was also likely AI-paraphrased.
 As noted previously, this percentage is not necessarily the percentage of the entire submission.
-If text within the submission was not considered long-form prose text, it will not be included.
+If text within the submission is not considered long-form prose text, it will not be included.

 • Gray with no percentage displayed (- -): The AI writing detection indicator is unable to process this submission.
 This can be due to one, or several, of the following reasons: